Yuhan-Fei/SMRTnet/README.md

 :bangbang: Downloadable pre-trained models used in SMRTnet: https://zenodo.org/records/14715564

 <p align="center"><img src="figs/zenodo.png" width=100% /></p>
-Alternatively, we also provided the command lines for users to download pre-trained models diirectly and put them into the SMRTnet directory:
+Alternatively, we also provided the command lines for users to download pre-trained models directly and put them into the SMRTnet directory:

 ```bash
 # Step 1: Navigate to the SMRTnet directory: